 6th Grade Curriculum

-Wonder, curiosity, and charity are a few words that capture the sixth-grade experience.
+Wonder, curiosity, and charity are a few words that capture the sixth grade experience.
 During this year, the culmination of the grammar school experience, the students build on their knowledge and begin dialectic and rhetoric exercises.
 Deep thinking occurs in each subject area through different skills which are embedded throughout the curriculum.
-The sixth graders serve as examples for younger students and begin the process of gaining independence in their thinking and social interactions.
-The students are prepared for their transition to the dialectic school by focusing on collaboration, servant leadership, and discipline.
+The sixth graders serve as examples for younger students by imitating Christ’s servant leadership; they serve the younger students as a Lectio Amicus (“Reading Friend”) and a Schola Amicus (“School Friend”).
 The love of story is paramount in literature, history, and Bible.
 In literature, students read coming-of-age stories and learn how the protagonists overcome their challenges.
 In history, they study the modern era and make connections with current events.
 In Bible, students continue to develop a love of God’s word as they study Acts and the Pauline epistles.
-The students practice important study and organization skills that empower independence and promote confidence.
-The pinnacle of the student experience is a four-day trip to Washington DC.
+The students practice important study and organization skills that empower independence and promote confidence by transitioning from cubbies and desks to lockers and tables and learning from all of the sixth grade teachers.
+The pinnacle of the student experience is a four-day trip to Washington, DC.
 The priority of the grade is to foster a loving, charitable community so that students can think deeply, love beauty, and pursue Christ’s calling.

 Sixth grade history begins in 1815 and ends with present-day American events.
 America is a country formed with the vision of manifest destiny—moving across the continent and expanding its influence into the wider world.
 So, as the nation emerges, sixth grade students study critical events that shift the course of US history.
 They confront complex issues that continue to influence the world we live in today.
-Beginning with the Antebellum period, they trace the story of America through the Civil War, two world wars, and into our modern day conflicts.
-Along the way, students encounter influential Americans like Andrew Jackson, Frederick Douglass, Abraham Lincoln, FDR, and Martin Luther King Jr. Students begin to connect the history they have learned to current news stories allowing them to meaningfully join an ongoing conversation.
-Students also begin to see how America interacts globally leading to numerous thought-provoking discussions.
+Beginning with the antebellum period, they trace the story of America through the Civil War, two world wars, and the Cold War.
+Along the way, students encounter influential Americans like Andrew Jackson, Frederick Douglass, Abraham Lincoln, FDR, and Martin Luther King Jr. Students begin to connect the history they have learned to current news stories, allowing them to meaningfully join an ongoing conversation.

-To create excitement and nurture a love of learning through books, teachers and students dive into such books as The Hobbit, The Hiding Place, The Secret Garden, and A Wrinkle in Time.
-The classical practice of oral narration is utilized daily as the main method of assimilating text that is read.
+To create excitement and to nurture a love of learning through books, teachers and students dive into such books as The Hobbit, The Hiding Place, The Secret Garden, and A Wrinkle in Time.
+The main method students utilize to assimilate the text that they read is the classical practice of oral narration.
 Students also transfer their oral narrations to written narrations on a regular basis.
 This practice is foundational in strengthening the students’ abilities in reading comprehension, writing, and rhetoric.
-The students gather on the carpet for a special read-aloud time at the end of each day.
-Teachers delight in building wonder and enlarging the moral imaginations of their students through the expressive reading of such books as The Silver Chair and My Side of the Mountain.
+Teachers delight in building wonder and enlarging the moral imaginations of their students through expressive reading and engaging questions.

 George Orwell states: “If people cannot write well, they cannot think well, and if they cannot think well, others will do the thinking for them.”
 Geneva aims to teach students the art of putting virtuous thoughts into words—true, beautiful, and persuasive words.

 Using the Writing and Rhetoric curriculum, teachers seek to cultivate the skills necessary for the students to become skillful and winsome rhetoricians and to provide multiple opportunities for them to orally present their written work.
 Students employ grammatical concepts provided in Shurley Grammar to write precise, well-edited paragraphs.
-Self, peer, and adult editing are key components of the program, teaching the students to receive and provide feedback with humility and grace as a way to improve their writing.
+Editing and self-correction are key components of the program, teaching the students to receive and provide feedback with humility and grace as a way to improve their writing.
 Geneva strives to develop articulate writers who recognize the benefits of writing within a supportive community.

 In sixth grade, students are expected to understand the different genres of literature and how to find a title using the automated catalog.
 They are encouraged to read across the genres and to develop a love for reading.
 Reference materials are also available for the students to use for research.